 This specialization is known for its good cleave and AOE skills.
 The lucky hour for the Fire Mage is the end of the expansion usually.

 Frost Mage is a ruthless master of slowdowns.
 Even though this spec is rather average in PvE content, in PvP it terrifies every melee fighter, as nobody likes to be slowed for 70% of speed.
 On the whole, Frost Mage was left with almost no changes since BfA.
+Frost is still a way to go in 9.1.

 Priests are the only class in the game who can buff the entire group or raid for 5% of their Stamina.
 And they are also the only ones to have two healing specs.
 Priests can draw spirits of their party members towards them with the help of Leap of Faith ability.
 They can remove all the threats for ten seconds using Fade ability.
 They also have Mass Dispel and Mind Control skills, which are sometimes irreplaceable.

 This specialization is the simplest one among all healers.
 Holy Priests are not extremely effective but are very reliable and easy-to-deal with.
+They are better only at a 30-man raid against the Discipline.

 This spec is the favorite healer in raids, but, at the same time, the hardest to play among all healing specializations in the game.
 The results, however, are stunning in case your skill is high.
 Discipline Priest focuses on absorbing the incoming damage and that’s why it demands the profound knowledge of the game mechanics and encounters, and a good sense of time.
 Quite an uncommon healing technique requires inflicting damage; which makes Discipline Priests some sort of a hybrid specialization.
 Two very effective abilities are Pain Suppression and Power Word: Barrier, each of which greatly reduces the damage taken by allies.